MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-dashboard.md

 ## Apply audience targeting to cards

 By using audience targeting, you can promote cards to specific groups of people.
 This kind of targeting is useful when you want to present information that is especially relevant to a particular group of people.
 For example, you can target cards to a specific department.
+Learn more about [audience targeting.](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81)

 ### Set the target audiences for a card

-1. If your page is not already in **edit** mode, click **Edit** at the top-right of the dashboard page.
+1. If your page is not already in **edit** mode, select **Edit** at the top-right of the Dashboard page.
-2. Select the card you want to target to one or more audiences, and click the **Edit card** pencil from the toolbar on the left.
+2. Select the card you want to target to one or more audiences, and select the **Edit card** pencil from the toolbar on the left.
 3. In the property pane on the right, under **Audiences to target**, type or search for the audience group(s) you want to target.